QRY91/examinator/README.md

 ```bash
 chmod +x *.py  # Make scripts executable
 ```

+**Python installation nightmare:**
+- Use GitHub Codespaces (see Installation Issues section above)
+- Or just use the pre-made summaries - no installation needed!

 ### Debug Mode
 Add `--verbose` flag to any script for detailed output: